hubmapconsortium/hra-millitome-generator/OpenScad Code/V12/ReadMe.md

 ## <a id="toc_mt_blockarray"></a> Millitome block array

 Sample block array used in the MT generation process.
 This block array corresponds to the column/row matrix, in this case columns A-C and rows 1-8 on this specific millitome.
 Exported to .STL file.
 Virtual asset.
+Produced with [MT-Generator](#toc_generator_scad).

 <p align="center">
   <img src="images/Block_array.png" height="300">